-- 9.1.
-Each Academic year shall consist of two semesters of not less than 90 working days of each semester. - 9.2.
-The total number of working days and time schedule for this programme will be finalized every year.
+9.1.
+Each Academic year shall consist of two semesters of not less than 90 working days of each semester.

+9.2.
+The total number of working days and time schedule for this programme will be finalized by the University.